Chichester Ship Canal

 A haven of tranquility in beautiful West Sussex.

 Chichester Canal is a leisure waterway linking historic Chichester to the sea.
-The canal runs 4 miles from the Basin to the Harbour at Birdham.
+The canal runs 4 miles from the Basin to the Harbour at Birdham and, today, the 2 miles as far as Donnington are navigable.

-Management of the activities and maintenance of the canal is the responsibility of Chichester Ship Canal Trust, which is a registered charity with around 500 members.
+Management of the activities and maintenance of the canal is the responsibility of Chichester Ship Canal Trust, which leases the canal from West Sussex County Council.
+The Canal Trust is a registered charity with around 800 members.
 A major aim of the Trust is to preserve, maintain and improve the navigation between Chichester and the harbour – a historical monument to the transport revolution in Britain in the 19th century.
 A further objective of the Trust is to provide amenities and attractions for locals and visitors to enjoy.

 The Trust is entirely manned by volunteers who crew the boats, run the shop, bailiff the angling and carry out maintenance and restoration work.